springwell/springwell.github.io/index.md

 ## About
-- personal webpage for springwell - Yusaku Sawai.
+- Personal webpage for springwell - Yusaku Sawai.
-- crying out love, in the center of the private cloud
+- Crying out love, in the center of the private cloud
-- under construction whole year.
+- Under construction whole year.

 ## Job Experience